GivenChauke/CasualChessGame/ReadME.md

 - [ ] Prepare for project submission.

 ## Getting Started
-1. Clone the repository: `git clone https://github.com/your-username/casual-chess.git`
+1. Clone the repository: `git clone https://github.com/GivenChauke/CasualChessGame.git`
-2. Open `index.html` in your web browser.
+2. Open `index.html` in your web browser on a live server since current web browers do not support js files as modules otherwise you will see a cross-origin error

 ## Usage
 - The chessboard is displayed on the page.